Custom Reporting for Bespoke Ecommerce Systems

 A well put together ecommerce report:

-is easy for every relevant team member to read and understand, even the non techies
+Is easy for every relevant team member to read and understand, even the non techies

-is automated wherever possible to save time and avoid human error
+Is automated wherever possible to save time and avoid human error

-allows quick filtering, segmentation and drill down so you can get to the detail where needed
+Allows for quick filtering, segmentation and drill down so you can get to the detail where needed

 Personalised shopping